xlang-ai/Spider2-V/evaluation_examples/examples/superset/ed065f30-6a77-446e-874f-c1175a4d17bc/retrieved_chunk_size_512_chunk_overlap_20_topk_4_embed_bge-large-en-v1.5.md

 Exploring Data in Superset | Superset

 Documentation Content:
-Resampling the data​

-In this section, we’ll resample the data so that rather than having daily data we have weekly data.
-As in the previous section, reopen the Tutorial Advanced Analytics Base chart.

-Next, in the Python Functions subsection of **Advanced Analytics**, enter 7D, corresponding to seven days, in the Rule and median as the Method and show the chart by selecting **Run Query**.

-!Note that now we have a single data point every 7 days.
-In our case, the value showed corresponds to the median value within the seven daily data points.
-For more information on the meaning of the various options in this section, refer to the
-Pandas documentation.

-Lastly, save your chart as Tutorial Resample and add it to the Tutorial Dashboard.
-Go to the tutorial dashboard to see the four charts side by side and compare the different outputs.

-Edit this pagePreviousCreating Your First DashboardNextIssue Codes- Exploring Data in Superset
-	Enabling Data Upload FunctionalityLoading CSV DataTable VisualizationDashboard BasicsPivot TableLine ChartMarkupPublishing Your DashboardAnnotationsAdvanced AnalyticsRolling MeanTime ComparisonResampling the data
-We use  !Copyright © 2024,
- The Apache Software Foundation,
- Licensed under the Apache License.

-Apache Superset, Apache, Superset, the Superset logo, and the Apache feather logo are either registered trademarks or trademarks of The Apache Software Foundation.
-All other products or name brands are trademarks of their respective holders, including The Apache Software Foundation.
- Apache Software Foundationresources!Security|
- Donate|
- Thanks|
- Events|
- License|
- Privacy!

-Documentation Source:
-superset.apache.org/docs/using-superset/exploring-data/index.md

-Documentation Title:
-Exploring Data in Superset | Superset

-Documentation Content:
 Pivot Table​

 In this section, we will extend our analysis using a more complex visualization, Pivot Table.
 By the